 Solar Panel Snail Trails

-Snail trails are a type of defect that appears as dark or discolored patterns on the surface of solar panels and can be seen with the naked eye.
+Snail trails are a type of solar panel defect that appears as dark or discolored patterns on the surface of solar panels and can be seen with the naked eye.
 They are caused by a chemical reaction within the panel's encapsulation material caused by moisture and oxygen.
 Over time, this reaction can lead to the formation of conductive pathways, reducing the panel's overall efficiency.

 To spot snail trails, inspect the surface of the panels regularly for any visible dark streaks or solar panel discoloration.
 Snail trails are more noticeable under certain lighting conditions, such as direct sunlight.